realrubberduckdev/dp-blog/src/content/firewall-allowing-unauthorized-request.md

 So overall, the firewall is behaving as expected and denying traffic.
 But it is not logging it as there is no specific rule match.

 # Conclusion
 One way to get uniform results and gain more confidence will be to have a low priority blanket deny all firewall policy.
-So if no allows are matched, a request gets denied and then logged in firewall logs.
+So, if no allows are matched, a request gets denied and then logged in firewall logs.
 Although it took me a while to figure this out, was relieved that **no unauthorized requests were being allowed by the firewall**.

 Hope this was useful and saved you some time.
 Please do share your learnings.
 If you have any thoughts or comments please do get in touch with me on Twitter [@rubberduckdev](https://twitter.com/rubberduckdev).
 Or use the Disqus plugin below.